tbates/tbates.github.io/_posts/1970-10-07-models-Reflective-variables.markdown

 ### Reflective and Formative constructions

 It is as valid to think of our latent construct as being formed from certain inputs (perhaps five independent genes that all increase extraversion).
-Let's do that:
+Let’s do that:

 ```r
 m3 <- umxRAM("formative", data = myData,